Françoise Nuñez

 Françoise Nuñez (1957 – 23 December 2021) was a French photographer.

 Biography

 Born in Toulouse in 1957, Nuñez came from a Spanish family, Núñez.
 She began her career as a photographer in 1975 after learning black-and-white printing in the studio of Jean Dieuzaide.
-Dieuzaide introduced her to Bernard Plossu, who she married in 1986 and had two children with, Joaquim and Manuela.
+Dieuzaide introduced her to Bernard Plossu, whom she married in 1986 and had two children with, Joaquim and Manuela.
 For her work, she regularly traveled to India, Ethiopia, South America, and Japan.
 She utilized the Galerie Camera Obscura in Paris.

 Nuñez died in Marseille on 23 December 2021, at the age of 64.